luco2018/Intel-HPC-Container/containers/namd/README.md

         $ ./namd2 +p $ppn $LocalPath/apoa1/apoa1.namd +pemap 0-($ppn-1)

 ***
-## Run namd on a cluster
+## Run namd on a cluster:

-        $ mpirun -hostfile nodelist
+After you setup your cluser, specify host names to run on in “hosts” file.
+Here is an example:

+        $ mpiexec.hydra -hostfile ./node -n 1 -ppn 1 ./namd2_mpi_SKX_16u4 +pemap 1-39 +commap

 ***